mujozivojevic/BlogApp.API/README.md

 - name of database : blogapp.db  PATH : BlogPost.API/blogapp.db

+- There are some initial data in database

 - Application is tested in SWAGGER

 - PACKAGES in this project :